Chicago Public Schools: Funding

 By the 1960s, schools across Chicago—and most of Illinois—were struggling to support themselves.
 Illinois school funding, according to scholar Tracy Steffes, was heavily reliant upon “funding by property taxes assessed in and bounded within districts of highly unequal wealth.”
 Wealthy districts paid less and got better schools, while poor districts got worse schools but paid even more.
 The problem was compounded by “soft” segregation measures such as redlining and “white flight,” which further delineated Chicago communities upon lines of both wealth and race.
 The introduction of the Illinois Resource Equalizer Formula in 1973 was intended to address this crisis by restructuring school financing to more evenly distribute property tax money, but many affluent white families protested the use of their taxes to pay for other (predominantly Black) communities’ education, rather than only their own district's schools.
 The formula was abolished in the late 1980s, and acute funding issues continue both in Chicago and across Illinois.

+As of 2026, CPS faces a structural $734 million deficit for the fiscal year 2026 (FY2026).
+This is a result of expiring federal pandemic aid, rising pension obligations, and increased labor costs.
+In turn, forcing CPS to make difficult budget decisions.
+The district needs approximately $1.6 billion more in state funding to meet adequacy targets, and it must balance this gap while managing rising expenses and declining enrollment.

 Elizabeth Todd-Breland argues that Black education reformers in Chicago developed community-driven strategies from the 1960s onward to address systemic inequities, but these efforts collided with neoliberal reforms that prioritized privatization and corporate models, exposing enduring tensions between racial justice and market-based policies.